 Ending your cocaine addiction causes withdrawal symptoms difficult to get through alone.
 Avoiding feeling this way is why many people stay stuck in the cycle of cocaine addiction.
 To most, it feels easier to just keep using the drug than to put forth the effort to detox.
-In a licensed, professional cocaine detox center, you gain freedom from cocaine addiction with the support and compassion you need for a better life in recovery.
+During a licensed, professional cocaine detox program, you gain freedom from cocaine addiction with the support and compassion you need for a better life in recovery.

-The Crash of Cocaine Detox
+The Crash during a Cocaine Detox Program

 Addiction can happen to anyone.
 The process of addiction changes your body and brain, compelling you to keep using the drug to feel comfortable.
 At first, physical and psychological withdrawal symptoms are not very tough.
 As time goes on and you keep using cocaine, cocaine detox feels like a bigger challenge.